-7.4 Submitting work for assessment
+Submitting work for assessment

 Essays, dissertations, theses and other submissions that are assessed as part of public examinations have deadlines by which the work must be submitted.
 Make sure you know when and where you should submit your work.
 Deadlines are published either in the Examination Regulations or in your course handbook.
-Most often, the place of submission is the Examination Schools, but sometimes work is handed in to departments or submitted online.
+The majority of work for assessment will be submitted online during 2020-21, with work which can only be submitted in hard copy (e.g. fine art portfolios) handed in to departments.

-www.admin.ox.ac.uk/examregs
+w examregs.admin.ox.ac.uk